 Young people should leverage their interest in social media to promote learning, creative expression, and civic engagement.
 Social media connects young people with a world of ideas and a world of possibilities.
 Students can make productive use of these tools to conduct research, reach out to experts, and ask questions.
 These tools also permit young people to express themselves, share their work, and get feedback and encouragement.
 Social media promotes active citizenship.

-Jason Perkins, San Diego SEO and Online Marketing Inc., @SDSEOFirm
+Jason Perkins, San Diego SEO and Online Marketing Inc.

 Other than the negative side effects of social media on teenagers, there are also good things to look forward to that will shape your kids into entrepreneurs.
 Here are some of the positive effects of social media on tweens:

 - It allows them to spread social awareness and kindness.
 One of the reasons why teenagers are on social media is so they can search for new information on people, explore new ideas, express themselves the way they want to, and connect with others all over the world.
-Teens usually use social media platforms like Instagram, Twitter, Facebook, and Pinterest.
-With that being said, social media can be a great platform for them to start campaigning for their rights and the rights of other people.
+Social media can be a great platform for them to start campaigning for their rights and the rights of other people.

-- Besides communicating with family members and friends, teens also have the opportunity to learn things through social media platforms.
+- Teens also have the opportunity to learn things through social media platforms.
 Additionally, they can get feedback from the work that they produce, like school projects, art projects, etc. It gives them a safe space to get unsolicited advice from other people, which they can use to eventually better their skills.

 - Social media helps students enhance their confidence and creativity.
 By definition, social media refers to the online services that allow users to connect with one another and share content.
 These platforms encourage students to exercise their creative skills in terms of engaging with their friends and their general audience.
 Given that they take up the majority of the users on social media platforms, teenagers create the future of social media.